Poor Knights Islands Deep Dive Sites

 Northern Arch

 Northern Arch is perhaps the signature dive of the magnificent Poor Knights Islands.
-The bottom of the arch itself is at 38 metres but deeper water is close by.
+The bottom of the arch itself is at 37 metres but deeper water is close by.
 Swimming out of the arch to the south, the sandy bottom begins at 45 metres and gradually slopes away.

-The northern side of the arch gives better access to deep water with a jumble of enormous boulders quickly dropping down to the sand at 65 metres.
+The northern side of the arch gives better access to deep water with a jumble of enormous boulders quickly dropping down to the sand at around 65 metres.
 Some small black coral trees can found in this area starting at around 45 metres.

-A heavily encrusted scooter sits on a ledge at 55 metres a little to the north and west of the arch.
-Below this, at 60 metres a large boulder has an overhanging face festooned with the precious ivory coral,
+A heavily encrusted scooter sits on a ledge at 62 metres a little to the north and west of the arch. |

 Plaque in the arch at 37m